Jitbit Helpdesk

 Please be aware that installing a web-application on a server can be a complicated task.
 It requires basic knowledge of how to install and administer MS SQL Server, create databases and run SQL scripts.
 You may also need some experience how to configure basic IIS server settings (on Windows) or Nginx web-server (on Linux).
 We strongly recommend going with our hosted version, please try the server-version only if you really know what you're doing.

-1. Windows: Microsoft .NET 6 Hosting Bundle (direct download)
+1. Microsoft .NET 8 Hosting Bundle (direct download)

 To enable the required features on Windows Server, do this: